virupaksha-b-m/DiceGame.github.io/README.md

 # DiceGame.github.io
-dice game using html, css and javascript follow the bellow link, i hosted using github pages https://virupaksha-b-m.github.io/DiceGame.github.io/
+dice game using html, css and javascript follow the link to see the working, i hosted using github pages https://virupaksha-b-m.github.io/DiceGame.github.io/